jgunter7/nuclear-motors/README.md

   3. git commint -m "My commit message"
 7. Congratulations you are now even more integrated with the programming subculture!

 P.S.
-In order to get the project template to work download and install Microsoft Server 2012 Developer Edition
+In order to get the project template to work download and install Microsoft Server 2012 Developer Edition.